1technophile/OpenMQTTGateway/docs/upload/arduino-ide.md

 * Change the pins or parameters corresponding to the modules choosen, for RF you can change the pins into config_RF.h
 * Choose the board on the Arduino IDE
 * Select the port corresponding to the board
+* Note that for using BLE on ESP32 you will need to select *Minimal SPIFFS* into Tools->Partition Scheme
 * Open the serial monitor and set 115200 bauds
 * Upload ➡️
 * You should see the logs into the serial monitor